“4. Leadership and Councils in the Church of Jesus Christ,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021).

 For more information about Church callings, see chapter 30.

-Seek the Spirit’s guidance in planning meetings, lessons, and activities that have clear purposes.
+Seek inspiration from the Lord in planning meetings, lessons, and activities that have clear purposes.
 These purposes should strengthen individuals and families, bring them closer to Christ, and help accomplish God’s work of salvation and exaltation (see chapters 1 and 2).
-When planning, follow the principles in chapters 20 and 29.
+When planning, follow the principles in 4.4.2 and in chapters 20 and 29.